As email threats multiply, funds pick up Proofpoint

 At the same time, the dominant providers of security software have made missteps that allowed Proofpoint to gain market share, analysts say.

-Intel Corp's (INTC.O) security division (which until recently was known as McAfee) "gave themselves a very black eye" by waiting three years between software upgrades, said Rick Holland, an analyst at Forrester Research.
-The division, however, disputed that assessment on Monday, saying its email security software -- updated almost on a quarterly basis -- is in fact gaining market share.
+Intel Corp's security division (which until recently was known as McAfee) "gave themselves a very black eye" by waiting three years between software upgrades, said Rick Holland, an analyst at Forrester Research.

-Google Inc (GOOG.O) shut down its Postini business and expected to migrate those customers into its Google Apps product, but the company was "a little overzealous in its estimates of how quickly people were going to adopt" the change, Holland said.

 Rivals dedicated to email security got bought by bigger firms, leaving Proofpoint the only pure-play email security provider, said Peter Firstbrook, a vice president with research firm Gartner who advises companies on email technology.

-"It's like the Red Sea parted from a competitive standpoint," said John Bichelmeyer, lead portfolio manager of the $563 million Buffalo Emerging Opportunities fund (BUFOX.O).

-Proofpoint, based in Sunnyvale, California, is one of only two rapidly growing email security firms, along with Microsoft Corp (MSFT.O), in a market worth about $1.7 billion in 2012, according to Gartner.
-Proofpoint had 6 percent market share in 2012, versus 22 percent for Cisco Systems Inc (CSCO.O), 20 percent for Symantec Corp (SYMC.O) and 8 percent for Microsoft.
+Proofpoint, based in Sunnyvale, California, is one of only two rapidly growing email security firms, along with Microsoft Corp, in a market worth about $1.7 billion in 2012, according to Gartner.
+Proofpoint had 6 percent market share in 2012, versus 22 percent for Cisco Systems Inc, 20 for Symantec Corp and 8 percent for Microsoft.
 Gartner has yet to release data for 2013.

 Proofpoint's gains could make it an acquisition target by a larger company hoping to expand its reach, even though its stock price has jumped 25.5 percent so far this year, analysts said.